 Action Teams & Campaigns

-Action teams are at the core of Healthy Richmond’s work.
+Action teams are at the core of Healthy Contra Costa’s work.
 These collective tables are meant to be a meeting space for resident leaders (adults and youth), organizational partners, and systems partners.
-Each action team focuses on a specific priority area for the hub, and generally focuses on one system in their advocacy work, such as the city or school district.
+Each action team focuses on a specific priority area for Healthy Contra Costa, and generally focuses on one system in their advocacy work, such as the city or school district.

 STEERING COMMITTEE

-The Hub Steering Committee (SC) serves as the lead entity for the Healthy Richmond (HR) Hub in developing systems for community collaboration and updating the logic model.
+The Hub Steering Committee (SC) serves as the lead entity for the Healthy Contra Costa (HCC) in developing systems for community collaboration and updating the logic model.
 At scale, the SC is comprised of 25 people.
-The Hub SC includes representative members from all primary areas of community: municipal offices, the school district, public and private health care providers, nonprofit organizations, faith communities, businesses, and residents.
+The Healthy Contra Costa’s SC includes representative members from all primary areas of community: municipal offices, the school district, public and private health care providers, nonprofit organizations, faith communities, businesses, and residents.

-- Roles within the HR Hub Steering Committee
+- Roles within the Healthy Contra Costa’s Steering Committee

 - Participate in trainings and community engagement events